-Bombay High Court refuses to stop Maratha quota activist Jarange-Patil’s march from entering Mumbai
+Bombay High Court refuses to stop Maratha quota march from entering Mumbai

-The activist is likely to reach the city on January 26 and begin an indefinite hunger strike.
+Pro-Maratha reservations activist Manoj Jarange-Patil is likely to begin an indefinite hunger strike in the city from January 26.

 The Bombay High Court on Wednesday refused to restrain Maratha reservation activist Manoj Jarange-Patil from entering Mumbai with his supporters on January 26, reported Live Law.

-The Maratha community’s long-standing demands seeking reservations in education and government jobs resurfaced last year with protests and hunger strikes by Jarange-Patil.
+The Maratha community’s long-standing demand for reservations in education and government jobs resurfaced last year with protests and hunger strikes by Jarange-Patil.
 The agitation has witnessed violence, suicides and the resignation of legislators.

 In his most recent effort to press for reservations, Jarange-Patil began a Maratha Aarakshan Morcha, or the Maratha reservation march, to Mumbai from his village Antarwali Sarati in Jalna district on January 20.
 Thousands of supporters have joined him en route, reported PTI.